bees-hive/elegant-git/docs/index.md

 ❗Please take into that if an action returns a non-zero exit code, the execution of the workflow will be interrupted.

+If you want to skip workflows for the current command execution, just use `--no-workflows` option like `git elegant --no-workflows save-work`.

 # Known limitations
 Support only one default remote - `origin`.